St Helens, Merseyside: Parks, open spaces and nature walks

 The borough of St Helens has several major parks and open spaces.
 These include the Taylor Park, a listed Grade II Historic Park and Garden opened in 1893, as well as Victoria Park located near the town centre.

-Sherdley Park is a modern park in Sutton which used to feature funfair in the summer, usually in July, called the St Helens Festival (originally named the St Helens Show), it was one of the biggest free festivals in Europe.
+Sherdley Park is a modern park in Sutton which used to feature a funfair in the summer, usually in July.
+Called the St Helens Festival (originally named the St Helens Show), it was one of the biggest free festivals in Europe.

 Parr has Gaskell Park in addition to the reclaimed open space known as The Duckeries (or Ashtons Green), and shares a boundary with boggy heathland known as "The Moss" or "Colliers Moss" (traditionally associated with Bold and its power station), and the area known as the "Flash" (remnants of the canal tributary system and fishing ponds) with a nature walk along part of the 7 mi route that makes up the Sankey Valley Country Park (part of the Trans Pennine trail).

 A 20m tall sculpture, called Dream, has been erected on a former colliery in Sutton Manor in St Helens.

 Gaskell Park, Taylor Park and The Duckeries all received Green Flag Award status in 2009.
 King George V Park received a Green Flag Award in 2012.